 - The first month's payment for a school year must be paid at registration.
 A student may not be enrolled at school until the first payment has been received. - Tuition is due on the 1st of each month, September June (See Tuition Policy for more information). - A \$15 late fee will be charged after the 2nd debit attempt or if tuition is paid after the 7th of the month and \$30 fee for a returned check. - If school is not in session due to COVID or any other reason, tuition is still owed. - Additional financial assistance may be available through our D.D.C.A.
-Student Sponsor program, STO Scholarships (Student Tuition Organization), or CCA (Childcare Assistance) to support extended after-school care (See Student Sponsor Policy for more information).
+Student Sponsor program, STO Scholarships (Student Tuition Organization), to support after-school programming.
+(See Student Sponsor Policy for more information).